dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-3.0.md

 The [ASP.NET Core 3.0 shared framework](https://natemcmaster.com/blog/2018/08/29/netcore-primitives-2/) no longer contains:

 * [Newtonsoft.Json Json.NET](https://www.nuget.org/packages/Newtonsoft.Json/).
 To add Json.NET to ASP.NET Core 3.0, see [Add Newtonsoft.Json-based JSON format support](xref:web-api/advanced/formatting#add-newtonsoftjson-based-json-format-support).
 ASP.NET Core 3.0 includes `System.Text.Json` for reading and writing JSON.
-For more information, see [New JSON serialization](#json).
+For more information, see [New JSON serialization](#json) in this document.
 * [Entity Framework Core](/ef/core/)

 The ASP.NET Core 3.0 shared framework is contained in the [`Microsoft.AspNetCore.App`](xref:fundamentals/metapackage-app) metapackage.
 For more information, see [this GitHub issue](https://github.com/aspnet/Announcements/issues/325).
 For more information on the motivation for this change, see [this blog](https://devblogs.microsoft.com/aspnet/a-first-look-at-changes-coming-in-asp-net-core-3-0/).